Stock Music track: Ol' Family Hearth

-Downhome and lively, this early country track is easy on the ears and catchy.
+Downhome and lively, this early country music is easy on the ears and catchy.
 The track builds up nicely with acoustic guitar accompanying slide (resonator) guitar backed up with bass, accordion, and percussion.
 It’s a great fit for commercials, themes, dramas, documentaries, and country lifestyle shows.
-Downhome / Lively / Slide Playing.
+Downhome / Lively / Slide Playing music.

 John Francis Jorgensen, aka John Starcluster, is a music producer and performing artist.
 His music has been placed all over the American TV/Cable universe for the last 5 years: The Young and The Restless, Ellen, Tyra Banks, American Pickers, Real Housewives of Miami, E News Daily, America’s Next Top Model, WWE Monday Night Raw, Toddlers in Tiaras, and the list goes on.